ahierro/kafka-docker-compose/README.md

     - max.in.flight.requests.per.connection: This setting limits the number of unacknowledged requests the client will send on a single connection before blocking.
 Setting it to 1 ensures that messages are sent sequentially, which can be important for maintaining order, but it may also reduce throughput.
     - enable.idempotence: When set to true, this ensures that messages are delivered exactly once to a particular partition during the lifetime of a single producer session.
 This is achieved by preventing the producer from sending duplicate messages as a result of retries.
 It requires acks to be set to all and max.in.flight.requests.per.connection to be set to 5 or lower.

+### Kafka configuration good practices
+- auto.create.topics.enable: false (default true) In production environments, it's often recommended to set auto.create.topics.enable to false.
+This is because automatic topic creation can lead to operational issues, such as unintended topic creation due to typos in topic names, which can complicate cluster management.
+It also means that topics will be created with default configurations, which may not be optimal for all use cases.

+### How do consumers know from what point to consume messages from a topic partition?
+- The latest consumed offset for each topic partition is tracked for each consumer group

+### If there are more consumer instances in a consumer group than partitions in a given partition, then how many consumers instances will be assigned the same partition?
+- Only one consumer can be assigned to a topic partition at any one time.
+If there are more consumers than partitions, than those consumers that have no partitions assigned are idle.

+### What is consumer group rebalance?
+- It is a process that redistributes the partitions of a topic among the consumers in a consumer group to ensure an even load distribution.

+### When consumer group rebalance is triggered?
+- It is triggered when:
+  1. It detect a failed consumer.
+  2. A new consumer joins the consumer group
+  3. Partitions Added to a Topic
+  4. Manual Trigger (An administrator can also manually trigger a rebalance through various administrative actions or configurations changes that affect the group.)

+### What mechanisms are used by the broker to detect a failed consumer?
+- Heartbeating
+- Polling time out

+### How does Kafka guarantee message ordering?
+- It guarantees message ordering by ensuring all messages with the same key are witten to the same partition.
+As a topic partition will only ever have a single consumer, the messages on the partition are guaranteed to be consumed in order.

 ### Start Kafka server
 ```bash